Nmedia - Fotolia

 HCI products also have the benefit of being designed and supported by a single vendor, which helps avoid cross-component contention, vendor finger-pointing and the incompatibilities that can result from a do-it-yourself architecture.
 The downside to this is that you'll also be faced with vendor lock-in, which could spell trouble three to five years down the road.

-Much of the flexibility you gain with hyper-convergence is as a result of HCI's cloud-like architecture, which provides a single shared resource pool that eliminates the need for isolated infrastructures to meet specific workloads.
+Much of the flexibility you gain with hyper-converged computing is a result of HCI's cloud-like architecture, which provides a single shared resource pool that eliminates the need for isolated infrastructures to meet specific workloads.
 With HCI products, you can implement workloads of various types and sizes in a centralized environment, then deliver them through a software-managed infrastructure.
 This lets you easily deploy and maintain a wide range of applications and services.

 HCI also supports solid-state and hard disk storage systems.
 They provide fault tolerance and disaster recovery, and they can support random and sequential workloads.
 This type of flexibility can be particularly effective if your company uses virtual desktop infrastructure (VDI) because you don't need a SAN or the overhead that comes with it.

 Hyper-converged computing can be especially beneficial to organizations with remote locations or branch offices where space and IT resources are limited.
 And you can use HCI products to support small projects or to test new technologies without spinning up special environments.

 HCI scales out to meet the needs of changing workloads, such as those you find in a VDI environment.
 You can start with only the capacity you require and then add nodes as your needs change.
 This provides a simple, modular approach to scaling out that allows you to predict performance and costs as you project future requirements.

 The many ways hyper-converged infrastructure can help you achieve a lower TCO: